harvardinformatics/informatics-website/docs/events-workshops/index.md

 * Has used conda or singularity in the past to manage software

 !!!
 Note
-    You may sign up for only Snakemake Run or both Snakemake Run and Snakemake Develop.
-Run is a pre-req to Develop.
+    If you only want to learn how to run Nextflow workflows, you may sign up for Nextflow Run only.
+However, if you want to learn how to convert your own scripts into Nextflow workflows, you must sign up for both Nextflow Run and Nextflow Develop.

 [Register here](https://docs.google.com/forms/d/e/1FAIpQLSe1z1HzBtD0CY1kaZ_3Sx8hGrMEvZ_86Ptv-98-Huca8SHzjQ/viewform?usp=dialog){ .md-button}